Radar Systems Training Fundamentals:

-Radar Systems Training Fundamentals Course – Hands-on (Online, Onsite and Classroom Live!)
+Radar Systems Training Fundamentals Course – Hands-on (Online, Onsite, and Classroom Live!)

 This three-day Radar Systems Training Fundamentals course introduces the student to the fundamentals of radar systems engineering.
 The Radar Systems Fundamentals course begins by describing how radar sensors perform critical measurements and the limitation of those measurements.
 The radar range equation in its many forms is derived, and examples of its applications to different situations are demonstrated.
-The generation and reception of radar signals is explained through a holistic rather than piecemeal discussion of the radar transmitter, antenna, receiver and signal processing.
+The generation and reception of radar signals are explained through a holistic rather than piecemeal discussion of the radar transmitter, antenna, receiver, and signal processing.

 - 3 days of Radar Systems Training Fundamentals with an expert instructor

 - Certificate of Completion

 - 100% Satisfaction Guarantee

 - Multi-Target Tracking & Multi-Sensor Data Fusion Training